 As I didn’t know what to expect, I recorded a mini-course of a couple of hours and about 20 to 30 lessons, and I published it on Udemy.

 My First Sales on Udemy

-I sent some of the traffic that I had to my course landing page, and to my huge surprise, I actually did get some meaningful sales.
+In my case, I started by sending some of the traffic that I had to my course landing page, and to my huge surprise, I did get some meaningful sales.

 I launched my first course on Udemy by mid-June of 2016, and at the end of the month, I sold almost $300, not bad at all!